 Sellers must understand their buyer persona to provide the most value.
 Then they can align their content to the specific pains their company can solve for them.

-Hopefully, the marketing team has done this: providing categorized content, based upon the buyer purchasing phase and the individual PAIN(S).
-But if not, your sellers will need to aquant themselves with your company’s blog, YouTube channel, and/or resources (guides, webinars, and/or ebooks).
+Hopefully, the marketing team has done this: providing categorized content, based upon the buyer’s purchasing phase and the individual PAIN(S).
+But if not, your sellers will need to acquaint themselves with your company’s blog, YouTube channel, and/or resources (guides, webinars, and/or eBooks).

-Once they know the content your company has created, they can better leverage those assets to create buyer engagement.
+Once they know the content your company has created, they can better leverage those assets to attract buyer engagement.

 As salespeople, we are trained (and often measured) on booking appointments.
 We get it!

-But here’s where most ineffective sellers go wrong: they think the first call-to-action on a cold outreach has to be asking for a 15-, 30- or 60-minute call or meeting with the prospect.
+But here’s where most ineffective sellers go wrong: they think the first call-to-action on closing a sale through cold outreach has to be asking for a 15-, 30- or 60-minute call or meeting with the prospect.

 Do you like getting pitched like that?
 I don’t!
 No wonder most of those “Hey, I think you should drop what you’re doing and meet with me” approaches – before any real value or reason has been established – usually fail.